 We ladies love the colorful datebooks Crane offers.
 And for you guys—they have gorgeous tan and black leather ones, too.
 You can even have them embossed for an extra personal touch.

 This company might overwhelm you with all the choices in day planners—from leather to spiral bound and everything in between, there is most definitely something for everyone.

 While they’re not inexpensive, these planners (the Circa Notebooks in particular) are trusted tools of the trade for many who want to keep on top of their lives.

 The Action Method has been covered here at WorkAwesome in the past, and these paper products are the perfect companion for the creatives out there who have a lot of ideas that they need out of their heads and captured in a system they trust.

-how to use a planner, leather day planner, electronic day planner, leather planner, day planner, how to use a day planner, best paper planner, how to use a daily planner, using a planner, paper or electronic planner
+how to use a planner, best paper planner, leather day planner, electronic day planner, day planner, leather planner, how to use a day planner, how to use a daily planner, using a planner, best paper planners